 The Church has not been in use since sometime in the 16th century.
 The date at which it was abandoned is uncertain, but the records of a visitation in 1511 indicate that it was in a state of disrepair at that time, and bequests during the early years of the 16th century show that repairs to the fabric continued to be necessary.
 It is most likely that the church was not used at all after the Reformation.
-The Society manages the Stoen Chapel on behalf of English Heritage.
-The site is freely open to the public.
+English Heritage manages the Stone Chapel and the site is freely open to the public.

 G.W.Meates, an archaeologist and author specializing in Roman and early Christian culture, recorded that buttresses were added to the north wall of the nave during the 13th century because wooden beams had rotted; this suggests that the building was based on an earlier structure already old by that time.
 Saxon and Roman remains found during Meates’ excavation in 1967 indicate a long period of use at the site, spanning more than a thousand years.